-"Loss and damage" (L&D) is not formally defined under the United Nations Framework Convention on Climate Change (UNFCCC) or Paris Agreement and generally refers to the economic and non-economic damage associated with slow onset events and extreme weather events caused by climate change.
-From the start of international climate negotiations, vulnerable nations have called for the provision of financial assistance and technical support to help them address L&D.
+Loss and damage (L&D) generally refers to the economic and non-economic loss or damage associated with slow onset events and extreme weather events caused by climate change, although it is not formally defined under the United Nations Framework Convention on Climate Change (UNFCCC) or Paris Agreement.
+Vulnerable nations have consistently called for the provision of financial assistance and technical support to help them address L&D since the beginning of international climate negotiations.

-This paper provides some short background and key considerations for understanding finance for L&D under the UNFCCC and Paris Agreement with a focus on addressing and responding to L&D. It raises the difficulty of defining L&D and types of loss, outlines recent efforts to address L&D finance by UNFCCC Parties, and identifies the financial institutions within the UNFCCC system relevant to the question of finance for L&D. It acknowledges the significant gap between the needs and finance available to address L&D and further identifies existing and potential tools and sources for supporting countries facing L&D. The paper further lists other key considerations Parties should take into account as they explore solutions and options.
+This paper provides a brief background and key considerations for understanding finance for L&D under the UNFCCC and Paris Agreement, with a focus on addressing and responding to L&D. It raises the difficulty of defining L&D and types of loss, outlines recent efforts to address L&D finance by UNFCCC Parties, and identifies the financial institutions within the UNFCCC system relevant to the question of how to allocate finance for L&D. It acknowledges the significant gap between the finance needed and the finance available to address L&D and further identifies existing and potential tools and sources for supporting countries facing L&D. Finally, the paper lists other key considerations for Parties as they explore solutions and options.